miaowing/generator-hawkapp/README.md

 # generator-hawkapp
-this yeoman-generator is used for angularJS + requireJS.
+The generator generate this project which is built by angularJS and requireJS.

 #### Usage
 ```